-“Let us help you unleash your creative intellect!”
+Let us help you unleash your creative intellect!

 We are also keenly aware that the type of support you’re seeking and focus is intimately tied to which phase of the capstone project you’re currently in, from the various stages of planning, implementation / data collection, data analysis, data interpretation, and report writing, as well as activities based on your project post-graduation.
-We are equipped to support you in any phase of your project, and to meet you where you’re at, developmentally, in each competency domain and with respect to your professional goals.
+We are equipped to support you in any phase of your project, and to meet you where you’re at, developmentally, in each competency domain, and with respect to your professional goals.

 Let us help you make sense of the many design decisions

-In addition, we recognize the evolving nature of many graduate program’s capstone projects—various types of master’s theses and doctoral dissertations—from the more traditional (e.g., Plan A / Plan B master’s theses, 5-Chapter dissertations), to alternative types of capstone projects (e.g., action-oriented projects, intervention-based projects, needs assessment / systems analysis, curriculum design & development, systems design, etc.).
+In addition, we recognize the evolving nature of many graduate student programs’ capstone projects—various types of master’s theses and doctoral dissertations—from the more traditional (e.g., Plan A / Plan B master’s theses, 5-Chapter dissertations), to alternative types of capstone projects (e.g., action-oriented projects, intervention-based projects, needs assessment / systems analysis, curriculum design & development, systems design, etc.).
 Given our broad and eclectic training and experience, we can provide support to those undertaking a wide variety of projects.

-Focused and targeted training may be a part of short-term consultations, and is most often a part of longer-term consultation and coaching, and typically involves presentation of information through the use of synchronous virtual workshops, PowerPoint presentations, handouts / Briefing Sheets, and structured exercises or experiential activities intended build knowledge and skills in targeted competency domains.
+Focused and targeted training may be a part of short-term consultations, and is most often a part of longer-term consultation and coaching, and typically involves presentation of information through the use of synchronous virtual workshops, PowerPoint presentations, handouts / briefing sheets, and structured exercises or experiential activities intended build knowledge and skills in targeted competency domains.

 E-mail is used to the extent that it supports certain types of written communication, and especially as a medium through which you submit documents for review and feedback (e.g., outlines, prospectus, draft proposals, completed training exercises, etc.).

 Central to this is in distinguishing between research design as both a noun (i.e., the various types of research design) and research design as a verb (i.e., the activity and process of making design decisions).
 While a number of graduate students face some developmental challenges / limitations in foundational competencies (i.e., information literacy, expository writing basics, basic understanding of research methods or statistics), many more struggle with the more complex, sophisticated, and esoteric elements of having to make literally dozens of design decisions in navigating the landscape of design options.
 We pride ourselves on helping you make sense of complex concepts, and to be able to map-out and manage the various design decisions needed to successfully complete your project.

 Who We Serve